 |Cost||Free for members of the WCM community||$5 per requested item.
 Patrons are not charged unless they give their explicit prior consent.|

-Anyone with a valid ID from NewYork-Presbyterian/Weill Cornell Medicine, that has a Library barcode attached to it - or, anyone who is sponsored with full borrowing privileges - may use the Interlibrary Loan and TripSaver services.
-A barcode can be obtained by visiting the SMARTDesk, inside the library on 69th and York.
+Anyone with a valid ID from NewYork-Presbyterian/Weill Cornell Medicine, or anyone who is sponsored with full borrowing privileges, may use the Interlibrary Loan and TripSaver services.

 Please log in to the Interlibrary Loan and TripSaver system, in order to submit a request.